gurubac/swift-auto-update-example/README.md

 Tagname of release should be in this format - ```1.3.0```

-Important: Compress your .app file into a zip, upload as name reponame-semanticVersion for example ```releasetest-1.3.0```
+Important: Compress your .app file into a zip, upload as reponame-semanticVersion for example ```releasetest-1.3.0```

 If you upload a dmg instead, the AppUpdater code will fail at the ```compactMap { downloadedAppBundle in Bundle(url: downloadedAppBundle)``` step.